Antoine Fielder charged with capital murder in killings of Wyandotte County deputies

 Antoine Fielder, 30, has been charged with two counts of capital murder for allegedly killing Deputy Patrick Rohrer and Deputy Theresa King on June 15.

-He’s also charged with aggravated robbery in connection to the shooting.
+He's also charged with aggravated robbery for allegedly stealing Rohrer's gun, which he used in the shooting.

-The Wyandotte County district attorney is holding a 4 p.m. news conference to announce all allegations against him.
-Watch a live stream of the conference in the video player above.
+The Wyandotte County district attorney held a news conference Friday afternoon to announce all allegations against him.
+Watch the full conference in the video player below.

 King and Rohrer were killed when a shackled Fielder allegedly took one of their guns and fired at them.
+District Attorney Mark Dupree said the capital murder charge is because he allegedly premeditated killing the deputies.

-Fielder was also hit and hospitalized, he’s since been moved to the Johnson County Detention Center.
+Fielder was also hit and hospitalized.
+He's since been moved to the Johnson County Detention Center's hospital unit.

 The deputies were escorting him out of the courthouse and back to a jail when the shooting happened.
 Authorities said the deputies were following proper protocols.